UniMath/agda-unimath/src/ring-theory/left-ideals-rings.lagda.md

-# Left ideals in rings
+# Left ideals of rings

 ```agda
 module ring-theory.left-ideals-rings where